 - Bags of greens or cabbage for quick preparation

-I’m sure I have missed some compliant foods and have added some foods that 4-hour body gurus debate (i.e., cottage cheese, 1/2 cup berries and unsweetened coconut milk), but this is the most current information that I have been able to curate that has passed most tests of being “compliant”
+I’m sure I have missed some compliant foods and have added some foods that 4-hour body gurus debate (i.e., cottage cheese, 1/2 cup berries and unsweetened coconut milk), but this is the most current information that I have been able to curate that has passed most tests of being “compliant”.
+It should serve you well as a low carb shopping list to take along to the grocery store.

-* Protein Powders: My favorite is Premier Protein powder (available at Sam’s Club).
-Other popular brands on this diet include Isopure, MuscleTech, Jay Robb and a few others.
+* Protein Powders: Popular brands on these diet include Isopure, MuscleTech, Optimum Nutrition and several others.

 After that it is a matter of taste and expense.
 They do all taste quite different, so if one is not to your liking try another.
 Also, a tsp of cinnamon really helps in the taste department.